edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ```
 Let's look carefully at the anatomy of this command.

-  `pandaseq` calls the package of pandaseq scripts.
+  -  `pandaseq` calls the package of pandaseq scripts.
-  `-f MiSeq_SOP/F3D0_S188_L001_R1_001.fastq` tells the script where to find the forward read.
+  -  `-f MiSeq_SOP/F3D0_S188_L001_R1_001.fastq` tells the script where to find the forward read.
-  `-r` tells the script where to find its matching reverse read.
+  -  `-r` tells the script where to find its matching reverse read.
-  `-w PEAR_assembled_reads/F3D0_S188.fasta` directs the script to make a new fasta file of the assembled reads and to put it in the "PEAR_assembled_reads" directory.
+  -  `-w pandaseq_merged_reads/F3D0_S188.fasta` directs the script to make a new fasta file of the assembled reads and to put it in the "pandaseq_merged_reads" directory.
-  `-g PEAR_assembled_reads/F3D0_S188.log` Selects an option of creating a log file.
+  -  `-g pandaseq_merged_reads/F3D0_S188.log` Selects an option of creating a log file.
-  `-L` specifies the maximum length of the assembled reads, which, in truth, should be 251 bp.
-This is a very important option to specify, otherwise PEAR will assemble a lot of crazy-long sequences.
+  -  `-L` specifies the maximum length of the assembled reads, which, in truth, should be 251 bp.
+This is a very important option to specify, otherwise PANDAseq will assemble a lot of crazy-long sequences.

   All of the above information, and more options, are fully described in the [PANDAseq Manual.](http://neufeldserver.uwaterloo.ca/~apmasell/pandaseq_man1.html).
 The log file includes details as to how well the merging went.